aws-samples/the-aws-step-functions-workshop/content/module-3/index.en.md

 ---
-title: 'Module 3 - Sync Polling'
+title: 'Module 3 - Run a Job (.sync)'
 weight: 50
 ---

 ## Module Goals

-- Execute a state machine using initial asynchronous pattern
+- Execute a state machine using an initial asynchronous task pattern.
-- Modify ASL definition to implement Sync Polling
+- Modify ASL definition to implement the Run a Job (.sync) pattern.
-- Execute updated Sync Polling state machine
+- Execute the updated synchronous task and view results.